sosy-lab/cpachecker/ReadMe.txt

             test/tests/single/loop1.c
    Check that the configuration file does not contain any non-existent paths
 8. Running it from Eclipse:
-   Create a run configuration with main class "cmdline.CPAMain" and program arguments "-config <CONFIG_FILE> <SOURCE_FILE>"
+   Create a run configuration with main class "cmdline.CPAMain", program arguments "-config <CONFIG_FILE> <SOURCE_FILE>", and VM arguments "-Djava.library.path=lib/native/<ENVIRONMENT>" specifying your environment for the library path.
+   Settings for <ENVIRONMENT>:
+   		ppc-macosx, x86_64-linux, x86-linux, x86-macosx,  x86-win32

 Or:
 8. Running it from command line:
    Execute "test/scripts/simple/cpa.sh -config <CONFIG_FILE> <SOURCE_FILE>"